When the Miracle Doesn’t Happen

 But in the end, Jeremiah Bennet was born hopelessly premature, and his parents were left to grieve for a child they never met.

-With all the unwanted pregnancies in the world, Jen remembers thinking, why couldn't the little boy that we longed for be born alive?
+With all the unwanted pregnancies in the world, Jen remembers thinking, why couldn’t the little boy that we longed for be born alive?
 After giving birth, she came home to a house that was ready to welcome an infant.
 The only thing missing was her baby boy.
+The stories of Holly, Mark, and Jen are true.
+Their last names have been omitted to protect their privacy.

 In my last article, I tried to convince you that God can provide your needs in fantastic ways.
 It’s worth praying for healings and jobs and relationship: Jesus supplies them all.
 God delights in aligning our desires with His own, then answering prayers!